Health, Assistance and Nursing

 Planifiez vos études, économisez, établissez un budget et renseignez-vous sur l’aide aux étudiants et sur les possibilités de carrière.

-Accredited by the Ministry of Education (MES), the college is recognized as a college-level technical institution - Permit 660501
+Accredited by the Ministry of Education, Collège Canada inc. is recognized as a private educational institution at vocational training level - Permit 660500

 Canada College Inc. is founded on the principles of academic excellence, professional support and student success.
 It accompanies its students in their process of development and integration into Quebec and Canadian society.
 The college also aims to create a healthy, safe and cooperative environment for its staff.